-- (i) On May 7, 2019, the Company entered into, through its wholly-owned subsidiary, Nevada Copper, Inc. ("NCI"), a \$115 million credit agreement with KfW IPEX-Bank ("KfW IPEX-Bank") to provide an attractive, long-term, project finance senior debt facility supported by a loan guarantee issued by the Federal Republic of Germany through Euler Hermes (the "KfW IPEX-Bank Facility") for the Underground Project. - (ii) Concurrently, NCI has also entered into complementary financing and offtake arrangements in connection with the Underground Project, including: - A \$35 million working capital facility (the "Working Capital Facility") with Concord Resources Limited ("Concord"); - Offtake agreements with Aurubis AG and Aurubis Bulgaria AD (collectively, "Aurubis") and Concord (collectively, the "Offtake Agreements"), and - A \$26.4 million cost overrun facility ("COF") to be provided by the Company to NCI, which will be partially funded by proceeds from a \$30 million public offering and concurrent private placement (the "Equity Offering") of common shares of the Company (the "Common Shares") that launched on May 7, 2019, with the remainder to be covered by a third-party guarantee and backstopped by an equity standby facility (the "Equity Standby Facility").
+- (i) On May 6, 2019, the Company entered into, through its wholly-owned subsidiary, Nevada Copper, Inc. ("NCI"), a \$115 million credit agreement with KfW IPEX-Bank ("KfW IPEX-Bank") to provide an attractive, long-term, project finance senior debt facility supported by a loan guarantee issued by the Federal Republic of Germany through Euler Hermes (the "KfW IPEX-Bank Facility") for the Underground Project. - (ii) Concurrently, NCI also entered into complementary financing and offtake arrangements in connection with the Underground Project, including: - A \$35 million working capital facility (the "Working Capital Facility") with Concord Resources Limited ("Concord"); - o Offtake agreements with Aurubis AG and Aurubis Bulgaria AD (collectively, "Aurubis") and Concord (collectively, the "Offtake Agreements"), and - A \$26.4 million cost overrun facility ("COF") provided by the Company to NCI, which was partially funded by proceeds from a \$29.8 million public offering and concurrent private placement (the "Equity Offering") of common shares of the Company (the "Common Shares") that was completed on May 16, 2019, with the remainder covered by a third-party guarantee and backstopped by an equity standby facility (the "Equity Standby Facility").